 We first see Tony Landry at the Serpentine Bar and Kitchen where Strike has scheduled a lunch appointment with John.
 Tony had set John a task at work in order to delay him so that Tony could arrive first at the restaurant to talk to Strike in private.
 (See Part 3, Chapter 5 of The Cuckoo’s Calling).

-Landry’s description is epic: “In his late fifties, with a full head of hair, a firm jaw and pronounced cheekbones, he looked like an almost-famous actor hired to play a rich businessman in a miniseries.”
-He’s “tall, well-made, expensively suited with foxy coloring.”
+Landry’s physical description: “In his late fifties, with a full head of hair, a firm jaw and pronounced cheekbones, he looked like an almost-famous actor hired to play a rich businessman in a miniseries.”
+He’s “tall, well-made, expensively suited with foxy colouring.”